mediamonks/frontend-coding-standards/README.md

 ## Enforcing these Standards

-In order to enforce these standards in your code, we **highly recommend** using [ESLint](https://github.com/eslint/eslint) and [Prettier](https://github.com/prettier/prettier), with our accompanying [@mediamonks/eslint-config](https://github.com/mediamonks/eslint-config) and [@mediamonks/prettier-config](https://github.com/mediamonks/prettier-config) configurations, created
+In order to enforce these standards in your code, it is required to use [ESLint](https://github.com/eslint/eslint) and [Prettier](https://github.com/prettier/prettier), with our accompanying [@mediamonks/eslint-config](https://github.com/mediamonks/eslint-config) and [@mediamonks/prettier-config](https://github.com/mediamonks/prettier-config) configurations, created